MoofiyTvIT/Smart-Gallery-/README.md

 # Smart Gallery
 # Description
-itd an app to search your images in Arabic itd an app to search your images in Arabic itd an app to search your images in Arabic itd an app to search your images in Arabic itd an app to search your images in Arabic itd an app to search your images in Arabic itd an app to search your images in Arabic
+it's an app to search with in your images in Arabic

 # Screenshots
 ![screenshot1](https://github.com/MoofiyTvIT/Smart-Gallery-/blob/main/screenshots/1.jpeg?raw=true)